carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 ~~~
 {: .output}

-Let's make a note in `mars.txt` about the temperature
+Let's make a note in `mars.txt` about the temperature.
+Note that when we open
+this file the line we added about the daylight on Mars will not be present as
+that change is not part of this branch.

 ~~~
 $ nano mars.txt